 Overview of New Hampshire Taxes

 New Hampshire has no income tax on wages and salaries.
-There is a 5% tax on interest and dividends.
+However, there is a 5% tax on interest and dividends.
 The state also has no sales tax.
-Homeowners in New Hampshire pay the third highest average effective property tax rate in the country.
+Homeowners in New Hampshire pay some of the highest average effective property tax rates in the country.

 |Tax Type||Marginal |

 * These are the taxes owed for the 2021 - 2022 filing season.